 Melissa is a graduate student at George Mason University and holds a B.S. in physics from the University of South Alabama and an M.S. in physics from the University of Minnesota Duluth.
 While at UMD, Melissa focused on generating Post-Newtonian waveforms of coalescing binary black holes and producing animations of these orbits with its resulting gravitational waves.
 Her current research involves looking at the MIR spectroscopical properties of 200 AGN from the BASS Survey using the Spitzer telescope.
 The goal is to understand how the characteristics of the circumnuclear dust change with the accretion properties of the supermassive black hole.
 Melissa was awarded the Outstanding Graduate Teaching Assistant Award from the UMD Physics & Astronomy Department for the 2019-2020 academic year.

-Jenna is a graduate student at George Mason University, and holds a B.S. in Astronomy, also from GMU.
+Dr. Jenna Cann got her Ph.D. from George Mason University in 2021, and is an NPP Postdoctoral Fellow at NASA Goddard Space Flight Center.
+She holds a B.S. in Astronomy, also from GMU.
 Her work focuses on determining new diagnostics, such as emission lines coming from highly ionized elements called coronal lines, to search for lower mass SMBHs in dwarf galaxies using the photoionization modeling code Cloudy and instruments such as NIRSPEC and NIRES at Keck Observatory.
 She is the recipient of several prestigious awards, such as the National Science Foundation Graduate Research Fellowship, Cosmos Club Foundation Cosmos Scholar, and a Sigma Xi Grant-in-Aid of Research.
 She is also very active in outreach and conducts tours at the GMU Observatory.

 Luis is a Cuban-American born in Miami, Florida who is a non-traditional student.
 He received his A.S. in Emergency Medical Services at Miami Dade College where he obtained his paramedic’s licence and worked at Palmetto General Hospital for 5 years before going back to school to receive his B.S. in Physics at Florida International University (FIU).
 Luis is currently a graduate student at George Mason University.
 Using Radio and X-ray data from observatories such as the Very Large Baseline Array (VLBA) and Swift/Bat, his work examens the feedback of Active Galactic Nuclei (AGN).
 Currently he is working on a 6 month survey of NGC2992.
 Luis was awarded the FIU Physics Department’s S-STEM scholarship 2 years consecutively during his undergraduate studies.”